Adding a new SSH key for a user

-If you have lost the private part of the SSH key you specified when leasing the server, you can add a new public SSH key to the root user profile.
+If you lose your private SSH key specified when leasing the server, you can add a new public SSH key to the root user account.

 Create a new SSH key pair